Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Who Should Choose Bryq?

 Bryq fits best when the goal is quality of hire and retention, not just screening speed.
-Mid-market companies, enterprises, and recruiters who've felt the cost of early turnover tend to find the integrated talent assessment approach more useful than a suite of autonomous agents.
-It also makes more sense when your hiring process needs to scale without your costs scaling with it, and when finding the right candidates matters more than processing the most resumes.
+Mid-market companies, enterprises, and recruiters who have felt the cost of early turnover tend to find the integrated assessment approach more useful than a suite of autonomous agents.
+It also makes more sense when your hiring process needs to scale without your costs scaling with it.

 Bryq fits best when the goal is quality of hire and retention, not just screening speed.
-Mid-market companies, enterprises, and recruiters who've felt the cost of early turnover tend to find the integrated talent assessment approach more useful than a suite of autonomous agents.
-It also makes more sense when your hiring process needs to scale without your costs scaling with it, and when finding the right candidates matters more than processing the most resumes.
+Mid-market companies, enterprises, and recruiters who have felt the cost of early turnover tend to find the integrated assessment approach more useful than a suite of autonomous agents.
+It also makes more sense when your hiring process needs to scale without your costs scaling with it.

 Bryq fits best when the goal is quality of hire and retention, not just screening speed.
-Mid-market companies, enterprises, and recruiters who've felt the cost of early turnover tend to find the integrated talent assessment approach more useful than a suite of autonomous agents.
-It also makes more sense when your hiring process needs to scale without your costs scaling with it, and when finding the right candidates matters more than processing the most resumes.
+Mid-market companies, enterprises, and recruiters who have felt the cost of early turnover tend to find the integrated assessment approach more useful than a suite of autonomous agents.
+It also makes more sense when your hiring process needs to scale without your costs scaling with it.

 Who Should Choose Maki People?